 Clinical placement providers: 85

-Our Institute of Physiotherapy at ZHAW Zurich University of Applied Sciences is Switzerland's largest institution for teaching and research in physiotherapy.
-We are committed to sustainable professionalisation both in our bachelor and master degree programmes, as well as through research and development and academic continuing education.
+The Institute of Physiotherapy of the ZHAW Zurich University of Applied Sciences is Switzerland’s largest physiotherapy institution for teaching, research and continuing education.
+We are committed to sustainable professionalization with our bachelor's and master's degree programs, research and development, and through academic continuing education.

-Our trained professionals at the Institute of Physiotherapy are in demand in the professional world: they are able to implement their broad, theoretical and scientific expertise in the fields of rehabilitation, prevention, health promotion and research.
-With their high professional competency, they assume responsibility as well as professional leadership, which directly benefits the patients as well as other stakeholders.
+The professionals trained at the Institute are in demand in the professional world.
+They are able to apply their broad clinical and scientifically-based expertise to the areas of rehabilitation, prevention, health promotion and research.
+Thanks to their high level of professional specialist capabilities, they assume responsibility as well as professional leadership.
+This directly benefits the well-being of patients and other interest groups.